-The common law usually requires that decisions made by a tribunal should be procedurally fair, or (to put the matter another way) should comply with the principles of 'natural justice'.
-This in turn means that a) parties should have the right to an unbiased tribunal; and b) parties should have the right to make representations before a decision is made.
+The common law requires that decisions made by an independent expert should be procedurally fair, which in turn means that the parties should have the right to an unbiased determination.

-There can be no dispute with the application of point a) to independent expert determinations: independent experts must act impartially (see paragraph 5.2).
-However, the application of point b) will obviously depend upon the terms of the dispute resolution clause or other contract between the parties.
-If, for example, this provides that the independent expert should proceed to his or her determination without input from the parties, then there will be no occasion for representations to be submitted to the independent expert.
+Whether the parties have the right to make representations will obviously depend upon the terms of the dispute resolution clause or other contract between the parties.
+If, for example, this provides that the independent expert should proceed to their determination without input from the parties, then there will be no occasion for representations to be submitted to the independent expert.

-However, even where the dispute resolution clause simply requires a determination without further ado, independent experts should be careful to act fairly.
-This will include ensuring that communications are copied to both parties, and that conversations do not take place with one party only (see paragraphs 12.7 to 12.9).
+Where the dispute resolution clause simply requires a determination without further ado, independent experts should be careful to act fairly.
+This will include ensuring that communications are copied to both parties, and that exchanges do not take place with one party only.
 This should be contrasted with a duty to act reasonably, which the courts have held not to apply to an expert determination.
-However, if independent experts do not act in accordance with the standards commonly observed by chartered surveyors, they may be liable to the parties in negligence, and may be subject to disciplinary procedures (see paragraphs 1.2 to 1.3).
+However, if independent experts do not act in accordance with the standards commonly observed by chartered surveyors, they may be liable to the parties in negligence, and may be subject to disciplinary procedures.